 In May 1868, Cattell was one of 35 US senators to vote to convict President Andrew Johnson.
 The measure fell just one vote short of the two-thirds majority required to remove a sitting president.
 New Jersey’s other senator, Republican Frederick T. Frelinghuysen, also voted to convict the Democrat president.
 Notable is that his great-grandson, US Rep. Rodney Frelinghuysen, who represented NJ’s 11th district in the US Congress for 22 years, joined with a House majority and voted to impeach President Bill Clinton in December 1999.
 Congressman Frelinghuysen retired on 2019.

-Senator Cattell and his associates (including George Robeson, then U.S. Navy Secretary under President Ulysses S. Grant) had acquired the land that now encompasses Monmouth Beach from Dr. Arthur V. Conover.
+Senator Cattell and his associates (including George Robeson, then US Navy Secretary under President Ulysses S. Grant) had acquired the “Monmouth Beach property” from Dr. Arthur V. Conover.
 The Freehold physician had bought the tract for $5 an acre in 1865 from the heirs of Major Henry Wardell, the great-great grandson of the area’s first settler, Eliakim Wardell.

-Senator Cattell, who also helped to found the community of Merchantville near Camden County, died in April 1894.
+Senator Cattell, who also helped to found the community of Merchantville near Camden County, NJ died in April 1894.